Sdcrouse/crafting-html-docs-readme-v-000/README.md

 content.
 You've had some practice seeing HTML change rendered text.

 With this lesson we've rolled in some of the "formal rules" of HTML.
-While browsers _generally_ do a great job guessing what you meant, we want to follow the guidelines to make sure we don't get any surprises.
+While browsers _generally_ do a great job at guessing what you meant, we want to follow the guidelines to make sure we don't get any surprises.

 Keep practicing!